lmarqs/cypress-rollup-preprocessor/README.md

 ## Options

-Pass in options as the second argument to `rollup`:
+Pass in options as the argument to `rollup`:

 ```javascript
 const rollupPreprocessor = require("cypress-rollup-preprocessor");